 Actually, apart from the D to Z color chart used for white diamonds, colored diamonds are graded in exactly the same way as any other.
 Clarity, cut and carat weight is all part of the same grading process and GIA standards as white diamonds.

 The difference in the grading process is that color is the primary factor for deciding the value.
 For white diamonds, color, clarity, and cut have broadly equal importance.
 With colored diamonds, the intensity and purity of the color is king.
 Clarity and cut are still important, but a diamond with good color and average clarity and cut is often more valuable than one with excellent clarity and cut, but average color.

-The presence of nitrogen creates the yellow color during the formation of the diamond crystal.
+The presence of nitrogen creates a yellow color during the formation of the diamond crystal.
 Nitrogen, although making up 78% of the earth’s atmosphere, is not naturally abundant in the earth’s crust.
 To find its way into the diamond crystals, it must first undergo plant synthesis.
-Animals eat the plants, and the nitrogen and, finally, returns to the earth naturally.
+Animals eat the plants, and the nitrogen and, finally, return to the earth naturally.
 This process makes nitrogen the most common trace element in diamond crystals.
 If enough nitrogen is present, we get fancy yellow diamonds.
 The best stones will contain only nitrogen.
-Other elements will affect the purity of the yellow color, and this will reduce the value of the diamond.

 The highest quality fancy yellow diamonds, often called Canary diamonds will fetch a similar price to the best D color white diamonds.
 However, many examples are much more affordable if they contain any hint other colors in the yellow.

 Blue diamonds are unique amongst all diamonds, in that they are the only ones capable of conducting electricity.